It took me a long time to overcome my gluten addiction.

 After years of living a gluten-free lifestyle, I was now an expert GFer; however, I still didn’t feel all that great.
 I still suffered from painful bloating and embarrassing gas.
 I began to realize there was more to healing from celiac than just following a gluten-free diet.

 I started green juicing daily.
 I began eating anti-inflammatory, omega 3-rich foods, and ridding my diet of toxins such as excessive sugar (I definitely suffered from candida), white refined grains, GMOs and pesticide-laced foods.
 I yearned to learn more about how to live a healthy life and heal my body from within.
-I enrolled at the Institute for Integrative Nutrition* and became a certified holistic health and nutrition coach.
-I launched this blog and my first free email course, How to Heal Your Gut with 7 Changes, which has been inspiring hundreds of people to finally take the steps to heal their guts for good.
+I enrolled at the Institute for Integrative Nutrition and became a certified holistic health and nutrition coach.
+I launched this blog and a free course, How to Heal Your Gut with 7 Changes, which has been inspiring hundreds of people to finally take the steps to heal their guts for good.
+I also talk to people about how to Fix Your Gluten-Free Diet so they can finally feel themselves again!

 Overcoming My Gluten Addiction Stage 10: Finding My Voice

 Alas, I have found my voice.
-I launched this gluten-free blog to share advice, recipes, and to sometimes commiserate on the GF life.
-Today I’m an advocate for living a healthy, gluten-free lifestyle, and I’m not afraid to call out people and companies who I think are doing more harm than good (like this company, and this company).
-I find inspiration from people like Vani Hari, the blogger behind The Food Babe and author of The Food Baby Way*, and Robyn O’Brien, author of The Unhealthy Truth*.
+I launched this gluten-free blog to share advice, recipes, and to sometimes commiserate on the gluten-free life.
+Today I’m an advocate for living a healthy, gluten-free lifestyle, and I’m not afraid to call out people and companies who I think are doing more harm than good (like this company, and this company and this restaurant).
+I find inspiration from people like Vani Hari, the blogger behind The Food Babe and author of The Food Baby Way, and Robyn O’Brien, author of The Unhealthy Truth.

 Today I’m proud to say I’ve beat my gluten addiction for good.
 I don’t even crave gluten-filled foods anymore.
 If I could take a magic pill that would allow me to eat gluten again, I’m not sure that I would.
 I’m just happy with the way things are and how this twist of fate inspired my life to take a new and exciting direction.
 I have definitely found my voice.
 And I’m definitely okay with who I am today.